 | AI Integration | Afterthought | Native, first-class |

-| Accountability | Hierarchical | Distributed execution, humans remain accountable |
+| Accountability | Hierarchical | Distributed, humans always accountable |

 D-POAF is a community-driven framework.
 We welcome contributions in several forms: